jt14den/better-research-software/episodes/02-better-start-version-control.md

 Over the rest of the course, we will transform a collection of these files into a well-structured software project that follows established good practices in research software engineering.

-The first thing you may notice that our software project contains folder `astronout-data-analysis-old` which presumably tries to keep track of older versions of the code.
+The first thing you may notice that our software project contains folder `astronaut-data-analysis-old` which presumably tries to keep track of older versions of the code.
 There is a better way to do that using version control tool, such as Git, and we can delete this folder so it does not cause confusion: